sunitsivaraj/Cogent/README.md

 ## Downloading Cogent ##
 Cogent can be downloaded to a local machine using the Clone or the download option in github. <br/>

-or using the following command in command line interface <br/>
+or using the following command in command line interface (windows git Bash)<br/>

 ```sh
 git clone https://github.com/szs0144/Cogent.git master